-ACF Grant Application will be available on February 1 and due by April 30
+ACF Grant Applications will be available on February 1 and due by April 30

 Organizations submitting a grant application to ACF must be: